-Therapeutic Applications
+Therapeutic Applications of the anti-muscarinic agents:

-Central Nervous System Disorders
+1. Central Nervous System Disorders, "Parkinson's Disease"

-Parkinson's Disease

-useful as adjunctive therapy in some patients but with all of the adverse effects.
+Usually the treatment if Parkinson disease is by giving dopaminergic drugs like L-dopa that is converted in the brain into dopamine.
+But sometimes they add an adjunctive therapy in some patients but with all of the adverse effects.

-Motion Sickness

-Scopolamine is as effective as any more recently introduced agent.
-Given by injection or by mouth or as a transdermal patch.

-The patch formulation produces significant blood levels over 48-72 hours.

-Useful doses by any route usually cause significant sedation and dry mouth.
+- 2. Motion Sickness "nausea and vomiting caused by over stimulation of the Body Balance Center" - 2 Scopolamine is one of the oldest remedies & is as effective as any more recently introduced agent. - 2 Given by injection or by mouth or as a transdermal patch. - ☑ The patch formulation produces significant blood levels over 48-72 hours. - 2 Useful doses by any route usually cause significant sedation and dry mouth.